samd-systems/palo-alto-labs/Policy-Based-Forwarding-Path-Override-on-Palo-Alto-NGFW/README.md

 - Observe behavior when traffic is forced onto an unavailable upstream path

 ## Topology Summary
-The lab includes a Palo Alto NGFW with an inside client network and two upstream ISP connections.
+The topology includes a Palo Alto NGFW with an inside client network and two upstream ISP connections.
 Security policy allows inside-to-outside traffic, while Policy-Based Forwarding is used to control which upstream path selected traffic follows.
 No unauthorized participants are present.

 ## Configuration Summary
 - Security policy allowing inside-to-outside traffic